Badand History, Family Crest & Coats of Arms

-Important Dates for the Badand family
+Early History of the Badand family

 This web page shows only a small excerpt of our Badand research.
 Another 77 words (6 lines of text) covering the years 1200, 1500, 1600, 1600, 1667, 1661, 1667, 1687, 1743, 1720 and 1630 are included under the topic Early Badand History in all our PDF Extended History products and printed products wherever possible.

 Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, Norman French and other languages became incorporated into English throughout the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Badand include Batten, Battin, Battyne, Baten, Batin, Batton and many more.

 Early Notables of the Badand family (pre 1700)